 Legislative Agenda

-With more than one million supporters, The Senior Citizens League (TSCL) is one of the nation’s largest nonpartisan advocacy groups representing older Americans.
-We aim to educate and alert senior citizens about the work of their elected officials on Capitol Hill, and to protect, defend, and strengthen the retirement security they have earned and deserve.
+The Senior Citizens League (TSCL) is one of the nation’s largest nonpartisan advocacy groups representing older Americans.
+We aim to educate and alert senior citizens about the work of their elected officials on Capitol Hill and to protect, defend, and strengthen the retirement security they have earned and deserve.

 TSCL’s supporters are active and informed, and we advocate tirelessly for the issues that matter the most to them.
-Each year, we survey our supporters and ask them, “What’s important to you?”
+We survey our supporters each year and ask them, “What’s important to you?”
 We take their answers and shape our legislative agenda around them.
-Our legislative agenda for the 118th Congress includes the following key issues, among many others.
+Our legislative agenda for the 119th Congress includes the following key issues, among many others.

 Comprehensive Social Security Reform

-Long-term solvency of the Social Security trust funds is essential to TSCL’s supporters.
-According to the Social Security Trustees, reserves have a projected depletion date of 2035.
-After the depletion of reserves, continuing tax income would be sufficient to pay 79 percent of scheduled benefits in 2035, and 73 percent by 2094, at which point the program will be able to pay out three-quarters of scheduled benefits using tax revenues alone.
+The long-term solvency of the Social Security trust funds is essential to TSCL’s supporters.
+According to the Social Security Trustees, reserves are projected to be depleted in 2035.
+After the depletion of reserves, the continuing tax income would be sufficient to pay only 83 percent of scheduled benefits in 2035 and 73 percent by 2094.

 The program faces a manageable shortfall, and TSCL is hopeful that lawmakers will return the program’s trust funds to 75-year solvency as soon as possible.
-Acting in the 117th Congress will allow changes to be phased in gradually and with minimal impact on beneficiaries.
+Acting in the 119th Congress will allow changes to be phased in gradually and with minimal impact on beneficiaries.
+But time is running out.

-The Senior Citizens League has endorsed several small changes to the program, including increasing the payroll tax cap to ensure that the wealthiest Americans contribute to the program more fairly.
-However, benefit cuts – including reductions in cost-of-living adjustments (COLAs) – for current or future retirees will not be tolerated by older Americans.
+The Senior Citizens League has endorsed several small changes to the program, including increasing the payroll tax cap to ensure that the wealthiest Americans contribute more fairly.
+However, older Americans will not tolerate benefit cuts—including reductions in cost-of-living adjustments (COLAs)—for current or future retirees.

 Legislation like the Social Security 2100 Act or the Social Security Expansion Act would restore the program’s solvency responsibly while strengthening benefits for seniors.